JamWithBread/LSDE-2022-Sinking-Netherlands/README.md

 # Approach 3

+### step 0: ML Model for AHN2 classes
-Note: After realizing the AHN2 dataset is unlabeled, will need to make a separate step 1 for this dataset where we first use ML to create labels, such as in this example: https://pure.tudelft.nl/ws/portalfiles/portal/54920903/isprs_annals_IV_2_W5_445_2019.pdf
+- Note: After realizing the AHN2 dataset is unlabeled, will need to make a separate step 1 for this dataset where we first use ML to create labels, such as in this example: https://pure.tudelft.nl/ws/portalfiles/portal/54920903/isprs_annals_IV_2_W5_445_2019.pdf
+- Use PointNet Model 1 (Section 3.2 of paper) to make ground / not ground classifications of AHN2 dataset.
+Only keep ground points from result.
+- Impressively accurate

 Step 1: Reduce data size
-  - Use point cloud classification labels to filter dataset, ie only keep data points with Ground (2), maybe: low vegatation (3), low point (7)? and maybe: road surface (11, could be a problem with raised highways)
+  - Use point cloud classification labels to filter dataset, ie only keep data points with Ground (2).
+Only 5 classifications are available in the AHN3 dataset ( Ground, vegetation, building, bridge, and water).
+Intuitively, the ground label seems like the only reliable class to compare between the dataset s for the purpose of measuing land elevation.

 Step 2: Establish sea level reference, ie something we can treat as a reference elevation between the ANH2 and ANH3 datasets